datafusion-contrib/datafusion-dft/README.md

   - S3 with custom endpoint / provider (i.e. MinIO)
   - HDFS (TODO)
   - `ObjectStore` explorer.
 I.e. able to list files in `ObjectStore`
+  - There are ongoing conversations in DataFusion about adopting a new `ObjectStore` interface that would come with bindings to S3, ADLS, and GCP.
+I am  monitoring this and plan on updating to use that interface when it is available.
 - `TableProvider` data sources
   - Delta Table => TODO
   - Google Big Table => (currently in the bigtable branch which isnt up to date with latest DataFusion )